 Note: Massaman has several spelling variants.
 Look for anything resembling "massaman" or "masman" on the labels of commercial curry paste.

-- 1 pound of waxy potatoes (such as red potatoes or yukon gold), peeled and cut into 2-inch chunks
+1 pound waxy potatoes (such as red potatoes or Yukon Gold), peeled and cut into 2-inch chunks

 Spoon out about 3/4 cup of the creamy part of the coconut milk that rises to the top of the can and put that in a large heavy-bottomed pot along with the curry paste.
 Fry the mixture over medium-high heat until the coconut milk starts to turn oily.

 Add the chicken drumsticks to the pot along with the remaining coconut milk, sugar, fish sauce, tamarind pulp, and just enough water to barely cover the chicken.